About the Photographer

-Nikkor optics are the finest in the world for wildlife photography.
-While I am collecting a stable of lenses, for various purposes, when I am hiking in the field I prefer to carry 2 cameras and between 0 and 4 additional lenses, based on what I am after, and due to weight considerations.
-For my field lens choices, I operate by The Rule of Doubles, selecting prime focal lengths roughly-double to the focal length of the lens before it.
-(E.g., 15mm, 28mm, 50mm, 100mm, etc.) Please note, I do not use zooms.
-I use primes, only, because they render and perform better than zooms.
+Regarding my preferred focal lengths, I operate by The Rule of Doubles, selecting prime focal lengths roughly-double to the focal length of the lens before it.
+(E.g., 15mm, 28mm, 50mm, 100mm, etc.) Please note, I rarely use zooms.
+I use primes, nearly exclusively, because they simply render and perform better than zooms.
 Others may disagree, but that is my credo.
 I have only one AF zoom (my 8-15mm fisheye) and three MF zooms.
 That’s it.

-That said, this is an interesting time, as Nikon is currently updating all of its ‘G’ auto-focus lenses (mechanical diaphragm) to ‘E‘ versions (electromagnetic diaphragm), with a corresponding upgrade in glass quality.
-While I am loyal to Nikon, I am also loyal to my readers, so I will be adding certain Nikkor E generation AF lenses, over the next 1-2 years, purchasing between 3-5 key focal lengths, as they come out, where said focal lengths suit me for specific, non-macro applications.
-(These will be for street/portraiture purposes, not nature hikes, except for one or two super-telephoto ‘FL ED’ lenses, as time/finances permit.)
+That said, regarding AF lenses, this is an interesting time, as Nikon is currently updating all of its ‘G’ lenses (mechanical diaphragm) to ‘E‘ versions (electromagnetic diaphragm), with a corresponding upgrade in glass quality.
+While I am loyal to Nikon, I am also loyal to my readers, so I will be adding only Nikkor E generation AF lenses to my portfolio, over the next 1-2 years, as these focal lengths suit me for specific, non-macro applications.
+For macro (and personal pleasure), I much prefer to utilize vintage manual focus lenses; though I also appreciate what AF lenses bring to the table.
+Here are mine: